Skip to main content

 How to Fit a CS Resume on One Page in 2026

 Cut bullets ruthlessly, drop the objective section, shrink margins to 0.5 inch, and let the body breathe at 10-10.5pt.
-One page is a discipline, not a format — every line that doesn't earn its space gets removed.
+One page is a discipline, not a format.
+Every line that doesn't earn its space gets removed.

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 How do you fit a CS resume on one page in 2026?

 Cut bullets ruthlessly, drop the objective section, shrink margins to 0.5 inch on all sides, and let the body breathe at 10-10.5pt.
 One page is a discipline, not a layout.
-Every line that doesn't push you closer to an interview gets removed — including pretty headers, a skills wordcloud, and any bullet that starts with "responsible for."
+Every line that doesn't push you closer to an interview gets removed, including pretty headers, a skills wordcloud, and any bullet that starts with "responsible for."

-What to cut first
+What to cut first: the trim-priority order

 3. Every soft-skill claim without a story.
 "Strong team player" without a project where teamwork mattered is filler.
+A filler bullet is any line that names a trait but proves nothing; it is the single most common reason a CS resume spills past one page.

 4. Coursework lists longer than five items.
 Pick the four to six classes most relevant to the target role; cut the rest.
 Linear Algebra and Discrete Math don't need to compete with your actual projects for space.

 5. Old internship bullets you've since improved on.
 A four-line bullet from a 2022 summer is taking space from a three-line shipped result from 2025.
 Trim the older one to a single line, or drop it.
+For the formatting itself, see how to format a CS internship on a resume.

 6. Stack listings that repeat across sections.
 If "Python, Go, Postgres" appears in the summary and in three job entries, list it once in a Skills line and let the bullets carry the verbs.
+Repetition costs space and earns no extra credit from an applicant tracking system.

 Adjust the layout, not the type size

-Line height.
+2. Line height.
 1.05-1.15 line height (vs. the default 1.5) recovers two to three vertical inches on a typical CS resume.
 Bullets stay readable if you give them 4-6pt of space before/after instead of the default 12pt.

-Header bloat.
+3. Header bloat.
 Center-aligned phone, address, email, LinkedIn, GitHub, portfolio, and Twitter is 4-5 wasted lines.
 Keep four contact items on one line, separated by middle dots: email · phone · github.com/yourhandle · linkedin.com/in/yourhandle.

-Section dividers.
+4. Section dividers.
 Replace fat horizontal rules with a single 0.5pt line.
 Drop subsection icons.
 Pretty resumes lose to scannable resumes when the JD-to-application ratio is north of 50:1.

 What "earns its space" means